Neurological Diagnostic Procedures

 Electroencephalogram (EEG)

-Electroencephalogram may be used to evaluate symptoms including, but not limited to:
+An electroencephalogram may be used to evaluate symptoms, including, but not limited to:

 - Staring episodes